U-Alberta/ADaPT-ML/usage.md

 modelling-mlflow-deploy   /start.sh                        Up             0.0.0.0:80->80/tcp,:::80->80/tcp
 modelling-mlflow-server   mlflow server --backend-st ...
 Up             0.0.0.0:5001->5000/tcp,:::5001->5000/tcp
 ```
 Then it's ready!
-Import your data into a table in CrateDB and refer to the [Example Usage](./README.md) for an example of how to manipulate the data so that it's ready for ADaPT-ML.
+Import your data into a table in CrateDB and refer to the [Example Usage](./README.md) and this [script](./example_data/example_data_import.py) for an example of how to manipulate the data so that it's ready for ADaPT-ML.
 How you load the data, featurize it, and sample from it to create your unlabeled training data is up to you -- ADaPT-ML does not perform these tasks.
 However, there may be an opportunity for certain sampling methods to become a part of the system; see [Contributing](#community-guidelines).

 ### Optional: Create a dev/test dataset using Label Studio ###